programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ff_df = gpd.GeoDataFrame(data=ff_df,geometry='points')
 ```

-Since we need to make sure the two DFs use the same CRS so that the data will line up correctly, we will encode the `counties` with the same CRS we specify for the `points` field.
+Since we need to make sure the two DFs use the same CRS, we will encode the `counties` with the same CRS we specify for the `points` field.